-Also known as QP encoding, it uses 7-bits characters to represent 8-bit characters.
-Most visible 7-bits characters require no conversion, one big exception is the equal signal because it has a special use.
+Also known as QP encoding, uses 7-bits characters to represent 8-bit characters.
+Most visible 7-bits characters require no conversion at all, one big exception is the equal signal because it has a special meaning.
 Basic principles are: